Branko Trajkov: Zabranjeno pušenje (1996–present)

 Trajkov joined Zabranjeno Pušenje in the fall of 1996.
 His first performance came on the band concerts in Zagreb and Sarajevo when recordings for the live album Hapsi sve!
 (1998) happened.
 After that, he participated in the recording of the sixth studio album Agent tajne sile (1999), as well as all the later ones; Bog vozi Mercedes (2001), Live in St. Louis (2004), Hodi da ti čiko nešto da (2006), Muzej revolucije (2009), Radovi na cesti (2013), Šok i nevjerica (2018), and Karamba!
 (2022).

+In 2025, he performed on the band's two live albums, Pušenje ubija and Uživo u Lisinskom.

 Alongside with the Zabranjeno pušenje members Sejo Sexon and Robert Boldižar, Trajkov is a member of the Shaderwan Code.
 It is a joint group of Zabranjeno pušenje and Zagreb Mosque Choir Arabeske.
 Trajkov worked on their albums Kad procvatu behari (2011) and Ah, što ćemo ljubav kriti (2018).

 Mechanical (2019–present)

 In 2019, Trajkov and Krešimir Jurina founded Mechanical, an alternative, psychedelic, and progressive rock band, joining as a drummer and singer.
 They have been inspired by the Russian mystics of early 20th century and use the Fourth Way approach in songwriting.
 In October 2020, the band released its first single titled "Fluorescent Black".
-In November 2020, the single reached #1 in the 47 week on the Free40 Indie Charts.
+In November 2020, the single reached No. 1 in the 47-week on the Free40 Indie Charts.